Ingest Logs

 Install Barracuda

-Download the .pak file from the Help Center.
+Download the .pak file from the Marketplace.

 Go to Settings >> System Settings from the navigation bar.